hadfieldn/storybook-filepath-chapters/README.md

 ```js
 storiesOf.skip(storyName, module)
 ```
-Causes the story to be skipped from the navigation tree.
+Causes the story to be omitted from the navigation tree.

 ```js
 storiesOf.dev(storyName, module)
 ```
-Renders the story in the root navigation view.
-This can be handy during development to make a component immediately accessible.
+Renders the story into the root navigation pane.
+This can be handy during development in order to make a component immediately accessible, as storybook-chapters does not currently retain your navigation selection when the page is refreshed.